 By the 1990s the Black Souls were being targeted by law enforcement for selling millions of dollars’ worth of drugs in the streets.
 The Souls were a major threat because of their complex drug trade and their propensity for violence if their drug turf was to be infringed on.
-As I said before the Black Souls never joined the Folk or People nation alliances because they play both sides and it all depends are where they are at in the city that determines who they war with or click up with.
 In some areas Gangster Disciples and Souls are allies, while in other areas they are at war.
 In some areas the Black Souls are all good with the Four Corner Hustlers and Traveling Vice Lords and in other areas they are at war.
 The Souls are at war with some other Vice Lord factions and others they are not.
 The Souls have had legendary wars with the New Breeds and Vice Lords but in other parts of the city they are business partners.
-The Souls do not need to ally with Folk or People, they have been able to get by on the streets and in the joint without any permanent allies, this can bring them more money.
+The Souls do not need to ally with Folk or People.
 The Souls operate like a chameleon, they adopt to their surroundings to get what they need and survive and this is how they have grown over the years and even opened up in the suburbs and other states, while multiplying into the thousands.

 Please send in some 1960s, 1970s, 1980s and 1990s pics!

 - What year did the Souls open West Garfield Park sections?

 - What year did the Souls open North Lawndale sections?